7 Effects of Employee Recognition on Business

 86% of HR Leaders say an employee recognition program benefits employee relationships.

-Running an organisation effectively is not a lone ranger task.
+Running an organization is not a lone ranger task.
 It needs the dedication of multiple teams and managers to get things to flow smoothly.
 And hence requires a strong bond of trust and confidence between them.

-Being a manager or a peer, by recognising and praising the efforts of your colleagues you are more likely to foster a good relationship than by other means.
+Being a manager or a peer, by recognizing and praising the efforts of your colleagues, you are more likely to foster a good relationship than by other means.